 The CAA accredits both online and traditional, campus-based master’s degrees in speech-language therapy.
 Thanks to the large number of online SLP programs available throughout the nation, students have more options than ever for completing their graduate studies in the field of communication sciences and disorders.

-This is particularly ideal for students in a state like Vermont, where there is just one campus-based option: The Master of Science in Communicative Sciences and Disorders at the University of Vermont.
+This is particularly ideal for students in a state like Vermont, where there is just one campus-based option: the Master of Science in Communicative Sciences and Disorders at the University of Vermont.

 Undergraduate Requirements